You’re a busy mom.

-5. Kill Cravings!
-I haven’t met many moms who don’t struggle with cravings.
+Speaking of cravings, I haven’t met many moms who don’t struggle with them.
 I have a major sweet tooth, so when a craving hits, I mix 1 tablespoon of cocoa powder with hot water and drink it like hot cocoa (sweeten with stevia if desired).
 Not only has cocoa been shown to improve cardiovascular health and lower blood pressure, but it’s full of antioxidants and kills hunger!
-Cocoa is also a rich source of many nutritive minerals, most importantly magnesium.
-Magnesium, along with zinc and vitamin B6, is the number one depleted micronutrient when under stress (motherhood can be stressful you know…).
-It also increases focus and energy and what mom doesn’t need THAT!
+Cocoa also provides a rich source of many nutritive minerals, most importantly magnesium.
+Magnesium, along with zinc and vitamin B6, is the number one depleted micronutrient when under stress (motherhood can be stressful, you know!).
+It also increases focus and energy.
+What mom doesn’t need THAT!?!

 A healthy diet is not the same as a fat loss diet.
 And it’s important that you know the difference!
 Even if you are eating healthy, you are not necessarily burning fat.
 Several foods and food groups are healthy—meaning they contain high amounts of vitamins and minerals as well as healthy fiber or good fats—but will do very little to help burn fat.
 In fact, though some people are able to effectively lose fat while eating healthfully, susceptible people may see their fat loss stall as a result of incorporating them.
 These foods include dairy, soy, nuts, higher sugar fruits, and whole grains.

 Practice implementing these tips into your daily nutrition plan.
 If you need help, want some accountability, or just want to discover some new simple recipes for delicious meals that work for female fat loss, check out our BeyondFit Life Club!